haijin-development/php-persistency/README.md

 }
 ```

-Another use case might be the use of a database for regular persitency and a redundant database to perform heavy queries without relying on the database configuration:
+Another use case might be the use of a database for regular persistency and a redundant database to perform heavy queries without relying on the database configuration, and both database can even be different persistency engines like Mysql for real persistency and Sqlite for cached queries:

 ```php
 /**